 Setting.
 The internship should be completed in an agency or college setting, which provides counseling services to a variety of clients.
 Acceptable internship settings would include: community mental health centers, rehabilitation centers, college or university student services offices, church counseling centers, veteran's administration centers, and private practices.
 The specific agency chosen for an internship would depend on the intern's interests and needs, the availability of an internship at the agency, and the acceptance of the intern by the agency.
-In addition, all internships must be approved by the Mental Health Counseling Committee.
-A list of approved internship sites can be obtained from the program director.
+In addition, all internships must be approved by the Mental Health Counseling Committee and a contract between the university and the internship site must be signed by appropriate parties before the start of the internship.
+A list of approved internship sites can be found on the MHC webpage.

 The student should begin the process of finding an internship early in the semester prior to the semester during which the internship is anticipated.
-Possible internship sites should be discussed with the student's advisor, the internship coordinator, or other faculty members.
-The department maintains a list of approved internship sites.
-It is the student's responsibility to review these sites and contact the site about a possible internship position.
-Typically, students contact the site internship director or supervisor by phone, email or site visit.
+Whereas the department maintains a list of approved sites, possible internship sites should be discussed with the student's advisor, the practicum/internship coordinator (Ms. Kayla Gowin kgowin1@uca.edu), or other faculty members.
 The purpose is to determine the degree of match between the student's interest and the site's ability to provide the desired training.

 Students are encouraged to seek new sites both in state and out of state.
-The student must have the site complete an Internship Site review form which is given to the Mental Health Counseling Committee for approval.
+The student must have the site complete an Internship Site review form which upon completion is given to the Mental Health Counseling Committee for approval.
 The internship experience offered by the site must meet university standards as well as licensing requirements.
 If a student desires to find an out-of-state site so that licensure can be obtained in that state, the student should ensure that the experience will meet that state's licensure requirements.
 All sites must complete an internship contract with the university before students are allowed to start.

 Time.
-Mental Health Counseling internships consist of 600 clock hours of full time work, of which at least 240 hours involved direct client contact.
+Mental Health Counseling internships consist of 600 clock hours of full-time work, of which at least 240 hours involved direct client contact.
 Full time is defined as a work week of no less than 35 hours.
-Part-time internships are not acceptable.
-Based on a 40 hour work week, the internship would last 15 weeks.
+Part-time internships may be considered with program approval.
+Based on a 40-hour work week, the internship would last 15 weeks.
 Internships are taken either in the fall and spring semesters, and the dates coincide with the UCA semester schedule; however, on occasion, students may start a few days earlier for onsite orientation or training.
 Internships are not typically undertaken in the summer.

 Supervision.
 The supervisor for a Mental Health Counseling Intern must be an independently licensed mental health professional (LPC, Psychologist, LPE-I LCSW) in the state of Arkansas, that is, not currently under supervision.
 This licensed supervisor assumes primary responsibility for supervision of the intern.
 It is recognized that additional supervision may be provided by other professional staff members of the agency.
-This is acceptable as long as the supervisor of record provides a minimum of one hour of face-to-face supervision per week, assumes ultimate responsibility for evaluation of the intern, and is willing to report this evaluation in writing to the internship coordinator at UCA and to the Board of Examiners in Counseling when the intern applies for licensure.
+This is acceptable as long as the supervisor of record provides a minimum of one hour of face-to-face supervision per and assumes ultimate responsibility for evaluation of the intern, and is willing to report this evaluation in writing to the internship coordinator at UCA and to the Board of Examiners in Counseling when the intern applies for licensure.
 Moreover, all supervision should be on-going throughout the internship, and the supervisor must be accessible by the intern when needed.